eLuckkkkkkky/High-heeled-Crush/README.md

 # Introduction

-This policy explains how Fashion Palace handles personal data in various interactions and services, as outlined in our Consumer Terms of Service.
+This policy explains how High-heeled-Crush handles personal data in various interactions and services, as outlined in our Consumer Terms of Service.
 It complements our overall High-heeled-Crush, and in case of conflicts, the provisions of this specific policy will prevail.

 ## Types of Personal Data Collected